AhmedKamruddin/AndroidVRgame-Claustrophobia/README.md

 - JRE
 - GVR SDK

-for use with Google Cardboard and the game is based on Claustrophobia.
+for use with Google Cardboard.
+The game is based on Claustrophobia.
 ## Bedroom

 https://user-images.githubusercontent.com/98866395/153908015-0678d77c-584b-4b0a-88e8-337177f344b0.mp4